john-thomas-ml/faces-dcgan/README.md

 # Celebrity Face Generation using DCGAN

 This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate realistic celebrity faces using the CelebA dataset.
 The model is trained on a subset of the dataset and saved for generating new images.
+The project structure has been updated to include a dedicated script for image generation, along with a requirements file for easier dependency management.

 ## Project Structure

+- `generated/`: Directory containing the generated face images (e.g., `face_000.png`, `face_001.png`, ..., `face_009.png`).
 - `img_align_celeba/`: Directory containing the CelebA dataset images (aligned and cropped version).
+- `scripts/`: Directory containing the script for generating images.
+  - `generate.py`: Python script to generate new celebrity faces using the trained model.
 - `faces_dcgan_model.h5`: Saved trained GAN model for generating celebrity faces.
 - `faces.ipynb`: Jupyter notebook containing the code for data preprocessing, model architecture, training, and image generation.
+- `README.md`: Project documentation file.
+- `requirements.txt`: File listing the required Python packages and their minimum versions.

 ## Dataset